isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

 In these 26 years, I have met many different people, but I can't help but think of people with disabilities.
 I'm particularly blamed for encounters that made me aware of my lack of abilities.

 “Mr. H. has been absent without leave for three days.
 When I visit his room, I feel someone is there, but he doesn't open the door.
 Our director is always indulgent with them, so he never changes.”

- “Mr. H. has been absent without leave for three days.
-When I visit his room, I feel someone is there, but he doesn't open the door.
-Our director is always soft with them, so he never changes.

  Mr. Sawano, the caseworker, rushed to the principal's room early in the morning.
 The problems with Mr. H. have been repeated many times.
 He goes on vacation for about a month and then suddenly shows up in the office and pops into the manager's room to say, "Hello”.